Witness the titanic clashes of wrestling giants at the National Sumo Stadium in Ryōgoku. Come in January, May or September for a sumo tournament.

 #15 Ghibli museum

-Most visitors will have seen at least one Studio Ghibli anime – get behind the scenes at this imaginative museum.
+Most visitors will have seen at least one Studio Ghibli anime – get behind the scenes at the imaginative Ghibli museum.

 #16 Nezu Museum